-The natural language interface of the Query Tool masks the composition of a precise query as the composition of English text describing the equivalent information needs.
-Interfaces following this paradigm are known as "menu-based natural language interfaces to databases".
-The users of such systems edit a query by composing fragments of generated natural language provided by the system through contextual menus.
+The natural language interface of the tool masks the composition of a precise query as the composition of English text describing the equivalent information needs.
+Interfaces following this paradigm are known as "menu-based natural language interfaces to databases" or "conceptual authoring" (see, most notably, [8]).
+As we have seen before, the users of such systems edit a query by composing fragments of generated natural language provided by the system through contextual menus.
+In [6] we describe how the natural language rendering of a query is achieved.

-In what follows, we describe how the natural language rendering of a query is achieved.
 We start by defining a particular linear form of the query that satisfies certain constraints, necessary to represent the elements of the query using a linear medium, that is, text.
 The constraints are enforced at the API level to ensure that different graphical user interfaces represent the query in a homologous way.
 Moreover, a consistent ordering of the query elements needs to be preserved during the operations for query manipulation to avoid confusing the end user.
-The linearised version of the query is then used as a guide for the language generation performed by the Query Tool's NLG engine.
+The linearised version of the query is then used as a guide for the language generation performed by the tool's NLG engine.